New York, USA

 Visitors responded enthusiastically to the installation.
 “My aspiration was to showcase USM in an unexpected yet totally functional context—one that was conducive to work as well as a place that could spark imagination,” Aharoni continues.
 “I also wanted it to be inviting, and for people to feel they could interact with it.”
 Far from a Do Not Touch approach, the installation encouraged the opposite.
 “People sat down at the desk, opened the doors, explored inside and around the installation—and there were a number of people who spontaneously climbed it.
 When I saw that, it really thrilled me.
 I felt we accomplished what we set out to do.”

 Not only visitors could enjoy the exhibition but USM’s expert installers who built this unique construction.
 “Our challenge,” Aharoni explains, “entailed installing an intricate configuration in an asymmetrical shape with cantilevered units, around the existing cement column.”
 This particular commission would have seemed rather unusual for the USM installers.
 “As it turned out, they really enjoyed the challenges of the site conditions and the intricacy of the design.
 And, it was wonderful to watch how excited they were to build something completely different.”

 The installation inspired visitors to really think differently about how to envision a space for work.
 In any case, being at work has never looked so much fun!

 Noises, sounds, voices – these are all strong sensations that affect us continuously.
 Our sense of hearing thus...

-Louvre-Lens Art Museum The opening of the Louvre-Lens art museum in December 2012 at a former mining site in...
+Louvre in the north The opening of the Louvre-Lens in December 2012 at a former mining site in northern France...